-In consideration of the services rendered by the Agents in connection with the Offering, the Agents received a cash commission of \$30,000, representing 6% of the aggregate proceeds from the Special Warrants placed by the Agents, excluding proceeds from the sale of Special Warrants to certain strategic investors, plus additional expenses and disbursements.
-In addition, the Corporation issued to the Agents an aggregate of 18,090 Compensation Options representing: (i) 6% of the securities sold under the Offering, excluding securities sold to certain strategic investors, plus (ii) 3% of the securities sold under the Offering to certain strategic investors.
+In consideration of the services rendered by the Agents in connection with the First Closing of the Offering, the Agents received a cash commission of \$30,000, representing 6% of the aggregate proceeds from the Special Warrants placed by the Agents, excluding proceeds from the sale of Special Warrants to certain strategic investors, plus additional expenses and disbursements.
+In addition, the Corporation issued to the Agents an aggregate of 18,090 Compensation Options representing: (i) 6% of the securities sold under the First Closing, excluding securities sold to certain strategic investors, plus (ii) 3% of the securities sold under the First Closing to certain strategic investors.
 Each Compensation Option entitles the holder to acquire one Common Share and one half of one common share purchase warrant on the same terms as the Units issuable on the automatic exercise of the Special Warrants.
+Under the Second Closing, the Agents will be entitled to the same compensation as under the First Closing and could receive up to a maximum fee equal to 6% of the funds raised as well as a maximum number of Compensation Options equal to 6% of the number of Special Warrants issued.